Envoy includes an HTTP router filter which can be installed to perform advanced routing tasks.

-Virtual hosts that map domains/authorities to a set of routing rules.
+Map domains/authorities to a set of routing rules.

 TLS redirection at the virtual host level.

-Request hedging for retries in response to a request (per try) timeout.
+Envoy also provides request hedging for retries in response to a request (per try) timeout.

-Absolute urls are supported for non-tls forward proxies.
+Absolute URLs are supported for non-TLS forward proxies.

 For each request, a scope key is computed dynamically by the HTTP connection manager to pick the route table.